 - During continuous shooting, images are transferred to the FTP server in the order they are captured. - Captured images are also stored on the card. - In the case of any images for which transfer fails or is interrupted, the camera attempts transfer again automatically when the connection is recovered ((2)).
-You can also try again later to manually transfer all of these images at once ((2)). - Any changes to network settings (such as FTP server settings) before automatic FTP transfer begins will prevent automatic transfer.
+You can also try again later to manually transfer all of these images at once ((2)). - Repeated automatic transfer is not attempted if network settings (such as FTP server settings) are changed before automatic FTP transfer begins.